 Internal Board: Amy, Shelley, Natasha, Justine, Kelly, Dylan, Charlotte, Queenie, Natlie

-External Board: Adam, Yash, Dharaa, Marie, Kate, Ningxin, Nikita, Bryan , Neha
+External Board: Maya, Yash, Dharaa, Marie, Kate, Ningxin, Nikita, Bryan , Neha

 Eric Berkovsky, President

 Contact: firstname.lastname@example.org or email@example.com

 Hobbies: Reading, hiking, exploring, tennis, cooking, gardening, and spending time with friends